orbitsdev/luckybet-admin/api-documentation-fixed.md

 1. ✅ Get game types from `/game-types` endpoint
 2. ✅ Select a game type (S2, S3, D4)
-3. ✅ Get available draws from `/draws/available` endpoint
+3. ✅ Get available schedules from `/schedules/available` endpoint
-4. ✅ Select a draw schedule (2PM, 5PM, 9PM)
+4. ✅ Select a schedule (2PM, 5PM, 9PM)
+5. ✅ Get the specific draw using `/draws/by-game-type?game_type_id=X&schedule_id=Y`
-5. ✅ Enter the bet number based on the selected game type (2 digits for S2, 3 digits for S3, 4 digits for D4)
+6. ✅ Enter the bet number based on the selected game type (2 digits for S2, 3 digits for S3, 4 digits for D4)
-6. ✅ Submit the bet with both draw_id and game_type_id
+7. ✅ Submit the bet with the draw_id and game_type_id

 **Request Parameters:**